Skip to main content

 Overview

-Lookahead decoding identifies n-gram patterns in the input context and past tokens, speculates on future tokens by generating candidate sequences, verifies predictions against the model’s actual output, and accepts verified tokens in a single step.
+Lookahead decoding identifies n-gram patterns in the input context and past tokens, speculates on future tokens by generating candidate sequences, verifies those predictions against the model’s actual output, and accepts the verified tokens in a single step.
+The model still produces every token: it accepts the longest run of guessed tokens that matches its own output, and at the first mismatch it keeps that prefix and falls back to its own next token.
+The output is identical to decoding token by token: the accepted tokens are exactly what the big model would have produced on its own, so speculative decoding changes only how many tokens clear per pass, not the result.
+The drafted run length depends on lookahead_ngram_size, lookahead_windows_size, and lookahead_verification_set_size, documented under Configuration parameters.
 The technique works with any model compatible with Engine-Builder-LLM.
 Baseten’s B10 Lookahead implementation searches up to 10M past tokens for n-gram matches across language patterns.

 When to use lookahead decoding